Jerusalem Real Estate prices up until the start of 2023

 Ultimately, it would be folly to write that only Jerusalem Real Estate Prices have risen in recent years.

-We are writing this guide at the start of 2022, after a tumultuous couple of years for many, during a global pandemic.
+We are updating this guide at the start of 2023, after a tumultuous couple of years for many, during a global pandemic.

-Three key factors that have seen real estate prices surge worldwide
+Three key factors that saw real estate prices surge worldwide

-The price of real estate has surged virtually worldwide in recent months and years due to a combination of three factors:
+The price of real estate surged virtually worldwide between 2019 and 2022 due to a combination of three factors:

 1. Robust household balance sheets.